Credit Based Loans

 1) Research Your Student Loan Options

 Before applying for a credit-based student loan, it’s important to do your research on the private student loan landscape and explore all of the options available to you.
-Visit ELM Select to compare BU’s lenders.
+Visit Credible to compare lenders.

 2) Understand How to Apply

 Once you select a lender, you will need to complete an application.
 Most private student loan applications can be submitted online and take an average of 15 minutes to complete.